-- · mortgage interest rates;
+- mortgage interest rates;

 - mortgage funding supply;

-- · housing inventory and home prices;
+- housing inventory and home prices;

-- · supply and demand for commercial real estate; and
+- supply and demand for commercial real estate; and

-- · the strength of the United States economy, including employment levels.
+- the strength of the United States economy, including employment levels.

-The most recent forecast of the Mortgage Bankers Association ("MBA"), as of July 18, 2022, estimates (actual for fiscal year 2021) the size of the U.S. residential mortgage originations market as shown in the following table for 2021 - 2024 in its "Mortgage Finance Forecast" (in trillions):
+The most recent forecast of the Mortgage Bankers Association ("MBA"), as of October 23, 2022, estimates (actual for fiscal year 2021) the size of the U.S. residential mortgage originations market as shown in the following table for 2021 - 2024 in its "Mortgage Finance Forecast" (in trillions):

-2024 2023 2022 2021 Purchase transactions \$ 1.8 \$ 1.7 \$ 1.7 \$ 1.7 Refinance transactions \$ 0.7 \$ 0.5 \$ 0.7 \$ 2.3 Total U.S. mortgage originations forecast \$ 2.5 \$ 2.2 \$ 2.4 \$ 4.0
+2 2024 2023 2022 2021 Purchase transactions \$ 1.7 \$ 1.5 \$ 1.6 \$ 1.9 Refinance transactions \$ 0.6 \$ 0.5 \$ 0.7 \$ 2.5 Total U.S. mortgage originations forecast \$ 2.3 \$ 2.0 \$ 2.3 \$ 4.4

-As of July 18, 2022, the MBA expects residential purchase transactions to slightly increase in 2022 and beyond.
-Additionally the MBA expects residential refinance transactions to decrease in 2022 and 2023 before increasing in 2024.
-The MBA expects overall mortgage originations to decrease in 2022 and 2023 before increasing in 2024.
+As of October 23, 2022, the MBA expects residential purchase transactions to decrease in 2022 and 2023 before increasing in 2024.
+Additionally, the MBA expects residential refinance transactions and overall mortgage originations to decrease in 2022 and 2023 before increasing in 2024.

-During the first quarter of 2022 the Federal Reserve raised the benchmark interest rate by 25 basis points in an effort to combat inflation, the first increase since 2018.
-In May 2022 and June 2022, the Federal Reserve further raised the benchmark interest rate by 50 and 75 basis points, respectively, in efforts to combat rising inflation.
-Average interest rates for a 30-year fixed rate mortgage increased to 5.3% and 4.6% for the three and six months ended June 30, 2022, respectively, as compared to 3.0% and 3.0% for the corresponding periods of 2021.
-On July 27, 2022, the Federal Reserve raised the benchmark interest rate by an additional 75 basis points.
+The Federal Reserve raised the benchmark interest rate from near zero as of March 2022 to a range between 3% and 3.25% as of September 2022, moving most recently in 75 basis point increments in an effort to combat inflation.
+Average interest rates for a 30-year fixed rate mortgage increased to 5.6% and 4.8% for the three and nine months ended September 30, 2022, respectively, as compared to 2.9% and 2.9% for the corresponding periods of 2021.
+On November 3, 2022, the Federal Reserve raised the benchmark interest rate by an additional 75 basis points.

 A shortage in the supply of homes for sale, increasing home prices, rising mortgage interest rates, inflation and disrupted labor markets created some volatility in the residential real estate market in 2021, which has continued into 2022.
-Additionally, geopolitical uncertainties associated with the war in the Ukraine have created additional volatility in the global economy in 2022.
-Existing-home sales decreased 10% in the three months ended June 30, 2022 as compared to the corresponding period in 2021 while median existing-home sales prices rose to \$406,633 in the three months ended June 30, 2022, a 15 % increase over the corresponding period in 2021.
-Existing-home sales decreased 6% in the six months ended June 30, 2022 as compared to the corresponding period in 2021 while median existing-home sales prices rose to \$386,200 in the six months ended June 30, 2022, a 15 % increase over the corresponding period in 2021.
+Additionally, geopolitical uncertainties associated with the war in Ukraine have created additional volatility in the global economy in 2022.
+Existing-home sales decreased 24% in September 2022 as compared to the corresponding period in 2021 while median existing-home sales prices rose to \$384,800 in September 2022, an 8% increase over the corresponding period in 2021.

 Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate, have remained strong.
-The unemployment rate was 3.6% in June 2022, which was near the record low of 3.5% in February 2020, as compared to 5.9% in June 2021.
+The unemployment rate was 3.5% in September 2022, which equals the record low set in February 2020, as compared to 4.7% in September 2021.

 Because commercial real estate transactions tend to be generally driven by supply and demand for commercial space and occupancy rates in a particular area rather than by interest rate fluctuations, we believe that our commercial real estate title insurance business is less dependent on the industry cycles discussed above than our residential real estate title business.
 Commercial real estate transaction volume is also often linked to the availability of financing.
 Factors including U.S. tax reform and a shift in U.S. monetary policy have had, or are expected to have, varying effects on availability of financing in the U.S. Lower corporate and individual tax rates and corporate tax-deductibility of capital expenditures have provided increased capacity and incentive for investments in commercial real estate.
-In 2021 and the first half of 2022, we experienced strong demand in commercial real estate markets and therefore experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.
+In 2021 and the first nine months of 2022, we experienced strong demand in commercial real estate markets and, therefore, experienced relatively high volumes and fee-per-file in our commercial business when compared to historical results.